code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/sendy/dc-prize.md

 ---
 layout: sendy
 theme: none
-subject: A mystery Hour of Code in Washington, DC: whose classroom is going?
+subject: A mystery Hour of Code in Washington DC: whose classroom is going?
 ---

 <%